Exercise helping depression

 Within the brains of people who have depression the region that regulates mood, called the hippocampus, is not as big as people without depression.
 Exercise supports nerve cell growth in the hippocampus, which improves nerve cell connections and ultimately helps to alleviate the depressive symptoms.
 Just like medication can help to alter the brain chemistry to treat mental health conditions, the chemicals that the body releases during exercise can help to alleviate the symptoms of anxiety and depression.

-People with anxiety and depression often isolate themselves and limit social interaction.
-If you join a sports team or group exercise class then the social aspect can be good for mental health because you are beating social isolation and even simple forms of social support can be very beneficial for improving mental health.
 It can be even more beneficial than a solo workout because being in a team setting provides a support network that encourages participants to exercise frequently and feel like they are a part of something bigger.
 It adds an element of accountability because if you exercise alone then bad mental health symptoms might be more likely to make you give up whereas if you exercise with peers you will feel encouraged to continue with the exercise.

 The type of exercise that improves mental health isn’t limited.
 It can be exercise such as running, cycling, lifting weights or playing a team sport.
 However, it can also mean any kind of activity that gets the heart pumping such as walking around the block or gardening for an hour.